 Here at Tenshon® we are excited to launch an amazing new scholarship opportunity for students who would like to be rewarded for putting their brains to work.
-Scholarships are available for both fall and winter semesters so we invite you to read all about the opportunity and the contest process below!
+Scholarships are available for both fall and spring semesters so we invite you to read all about the opportunity and the contest process below!

 About Tenshon® and the Scholarship: